 women who i admire

-There are so many varieties of plus body shapes, and it’s important for me to follow/support women who I can see myself in, and also those who represent fat diversity.
-For a tall woman with broader shoulders and smaller hips, Abby Roedel provides a relatable role model.
+I listed the most famous tall plus size models here, but there are so many varieties of plus body shapes, it’s important for me to follow/support women who I can see myself in, and also those who represent fat diversity.
+For a tall woman with broader shoulders and smaller hips, Abbey Roedel provides a relatable role model.
 For the super plus apple shape, Fat Positive Fairy is a literal shining light.

 I have a section on my website dedicated to inspirational women like the ones I’ve mentioned above.
 These are (mostly) tall, fat women who I’ve discovered organically over the course of many years.
 They have a variety of body shapes, but above all, they have a purpose to their cause, championing fat activism and speaking out against discrimination.
 I genuinely admire these women and would go to war with them because I can see my own struggles, fears, thoughts, and joy in them.